catmass/docs/en/solutions/web/bitrix-website.md

 ---
 title: "Website on Bitrix - Installation and Configuration"
 description: "In this manual, we will tell you how to deploy and configure a site on Bitrix in the cloud.
 1C-Bitrix is a web project management system from 1C-Bitrix.
-With its help you can manage the structure and content of your site, without special knowledge of programming and layout. "
+You can use it to manage the structure and content of your site, without special knowledge of programming and layout. "
 ---

 # 1C-Bitrix website

 [1C-Bitrix: Site Management](https://www.1c-bitrix.ru/products/cms/) is a web project management system from 1C-Bitrix.
-It lets you easily manage the structure and content of your website without knowing programming or design.
+It lets you easily manage the structure and content of your website even if you don't have programming or design experience.
 1C-Bitrix: Site Management does the technical work for you.

 In this tutorial, you'll deploy and configure a website using the 1C-Bitrix information portal template.
 During the configuration, you'll create a VM in Yandex.Cloud, deploy the 1C-Bitrix image on it, and launch the necessary services.
 As a database, you'll deploy a managed MySQL database cluster and ensure its fault tolerance.